 One day, immortals told the Jiajing Emperor that his empire was declining because he trusted the treacherous minister Yan Song, and didn’t nominate the talented official named Xu Jie.

-Yan Song (1480 — 1566) was a smart but treacherous minister who was an expert in conspiracy.
-He pleased the Jiajing Emperor often, using his excellent flattery skills, and outstanding writing in regard to Taoism articles.
+Yan Song (1480 — 1566) was a smart but treacherous minister who was an expert in the conspiracy.
+He pleased the Jiajing Emperor often, using his excellent flattery skills, and outstanding writing regarding Taoism articles.

 After he became prime minister of Ming and obtained more authority, he had framed up or murdered many loyal officers and collected a large amount of money using his abused power.

 Excellent Calligraphy Work of Yan Song — Palace Museum